prb01/fullstackopen/README.md

 # fullstackopen
-Exercise as part of FullStackOpen curriculum
+Exercises as part of FullStackOpen curriculum